 “Which content?
 The one inside or outside the infographic?”

 Both.
-When you’re writing your script, include the relevant keywords you’d like to target.
+When you’re writing your script, it’s important to include the relevant keywords you’d like to target.
 When you’re writing the introduction, find a place you can naturally throw in your keywords, too.

 You could even take it a step further by registering or buying a domain name that includes your target keyword.
 Not only will it improve the “skimmability” and impact of your content, it’ll also help it rank higher in the search engines.